 - Start reading newspapers and magazines to stay updated about current affairs.

 - English newspapers such as The Hindu, The Indian Express, Times of India, etc. can be followed for current affairs and general awareness.

 - Go through weekly GK blogs and watch the news on television or apps to increase the depth of knowledge.

 - Take notes of news on climate change, political steps, governance, historical inventions, scientific inventions, economy, polity, science and technology, and sports. etc.

 - Stay updated about national and international events with more emphasis on national events.

-- Invest 30 - 45 minutes on a daily basis for Current Affairs.
+- Static GK forms an important part of the general awareness section and Invest 30 - 45 minutes on a daily basis for Current Affairs.

 Preparation Tips for General Intelligence and Reasoning

 - Use your leisure to improve their skills in reasoning and logic.

 - At least 2 - 4 topics of Reasoning Syllabus in a day must be studied upon.